Jewish group raps eastern EU states on Holocaust property claims

 At the Prague restitution conference, delegates from 41 countries reviewed progress on a process that began in 2009 with the Terezin Declaration, named after the former Nazi concentration camp in the Czech town of the same name.

-At that meeting, officials said the value of European Jewish assets seized during the Holocaust amounted to around $15 billion, but would be far greater today.
+At that meeting, officials said the value of European Jewish assets seized during the Holocaust amounted to around $15 billion (9.3 billion pounds), but would be far greater today.

 The groups plan to meet again next year in Brussels.

-Former West Germany acknowledged the murder of 6 million Jews by the Nazis and began in 1952 to pay compensation eventually worth 3 billion deutsche marks (1.5 billion euros or$1.94 billion) to Israel.
+Former West Germany acknowledged the murder of 6 million Jews by the Nazis and began in 1952 to pay compensation eventually worth 3 billion deutsche marks (1.2 billion pounds) to Israel.